kubermatic-labs/gman/README.md

 # gman

 *gman links all Gsuite accounts with the matching user-list storage in form of a YAML.
-It is based on the `Aquayman` tool.*
+It is based on the [Aquayman](https://github.com/kubermatic-labs/aquayman) tool.*

 **Features:**

-- declare your users in code (IaC) via YAML, which will then be applied to GSuite organization
+- declare your users, groups and org units in code (IaC) via config YAML, which will then be applied to GSuite organization
-- exports the current state as a starter config file
+- export the current state as a starter config file
-- preview of any action taken (validation)
+- preview any action taken (validation)

 **Table of contents:**
 <!-- TOC -->